 Where an individual clinician or staff member has been nominated by a complainant, the matter will be investigated by the relevant manager or supervisor, who will:

-- Ensure fairness and confidentiality is maintained during the investigation; and
+- Ensure fairness and confidentiality is maintained during the investigation.

 - Encourage the clinician or staff member to seek advice from their professional association/body, if desired.